hoangminh281/next-era/README.md

-# Next Era
+# 🚀 Next Era

-Welcome to the **Next Era** project!
-This package is a comprehensive library designed to enhance the **Next.js** framework with powerful utilities and performance optimizations.
+Welcome to **Next Era**!
+A comprehensive library designed to supercharge your **Next.js** applications with powerful utilities and significant performance optimizations.
+Build faster, more efficient, and feature-rich Next.js projects with ease.

 ## Table of Contents